Who to contact

 Some parents may be eligible for a partial or full subsidy through the child care fee subsidy program.
 Eligibility for a subsidy is determined through a province-wide income test and parental employment/schooling status.

-Families may be eligible for subsidy regardless of whether they are using regulated non-profit or for-profit centres and family child care providers are eligible to enroll subsidized children.
+Families may be eligible for subsidy regardless of whether they are using regulated non-profit or for-profit centres or family child care providers.
 There are no fee subsidies for children in unregulated child care.

-A fee subsidy estimator is available online so parents can estimate whether, and how much fee subsidy would be available to them.
+The Subsidy Eligibility Estimator (SEE) is available online for parents to estimate whether, and how much fee subsidy would be available to them.
 Fully-subsidized parents may be required to pay a non-subsidized fee of $2/day.

 Regulated child care